IPPSR/CongressData/README.md

 ## Aggregate to Member-Session Data with Custom Schemes

-`aggregate_cong_dat`: Choose how to aggregate the member-year data into member-session data across subsets (e.g. data sources) of Congress Data.
+`aggregate_cong_dat`: Choose how to aggregate the member-year data into member-session data across subsets (e.g. data sources) of CongressData.
 You can choose either `Mean` or `Sum` or `First` (meaning the value in the first year of the session) to aggregate the following chunks of the
 dataset: